-The 110 volt outlets will operate whilst you are plugged in to shore power or running the generator.
+The 110-volt outlets will operate whilst you are plugged in to shore power or running the generator.
 Ensure that the 110v breakers are on when using the 110v outlets.
+The only breaker that is left off is the water heater.